abdecd/DraggableList/README.md

 Draggable:
   wrapper: the same as 'wrapper' argument in constructor
   dragElem: the listItem be dragged
   firstIndex: the index of dragged element at first time
   currentIndex: the index of dropping position
-其他可以看源码
+  terminate(): revoke listen functions of Draggable 其他可以看源码